 How to Get in Through a Locked PVC Door

-First of all, this is not a guide to help people break into other people's houses.
-Because people who would do that already know how to break in through a door.
+First of all, this is not a guide to help someone break into other people's houses, because the people who would do that already know how to break in through a door.

 We all like to think that our door is nice and secure with that multi-point locking system.
 If it locks in six different places, no one could force their way through, right?
 But the trouble is if the door is not fitted right, or if its sash is not made properly, you can pop open one of these locks in less than ten seconds.

-The lock that you need to watch out for is the 4 cam roller lock with tongue and deadbolt.
+The lock you need to watch out for is the 4 cam roller lock with tongue and deadbolt.
 In factory tests, it is impossible to pop open because the deadbolt prevents it.
-But in the real world, it's easy to pop it open.
+But in the real world, it's easy to pop open.
 When the door is being made and welded, it often happens that the welder melts a bit too much of the door sash.
 So now when the lock is fitted, it does not have the recommended cover to prevent the door from being popped open.
 Also, if the frame is not fixed properly to the wall, then when a nail bar is used to prise it open, the frame will move back and allow the lock to be popped open.